FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

 ensures that:

 1.  all data have the same geospatial properties (extent, resolution);
-2.  all layers these are correctly re-projected to `studyAreaLarge` and `rasterToMatchLarge`;
+2.  all layers these are correctly re-projected to `studyArea_biomassParam` and `rasterToMatch_biomassParam`;
 3.  species with no cover values above 10(ref:percent) are excluded.

-By default it uses species (ref:percent) cover rasters derived from the MODIS satellite imagery from 2001, obtained from the Canadian National Forest Inventory [@BeaudoinEtAl2017] -- hereafter 'kNN species data'.
+By default it uses species (ref:percent) cover rasters derived from the Spatialized Canadian National Forest Inventory [`SCANFI`; @Guindon2023, @Guindon2024] -- hereafter 'SCANFI species data'.

 #### Initial species age and biomass per pixel {#bboreal-init-B-age}

 Stand age and aboveground stand biomass (hereafter 'stand biomass') are used to derive parameters and define initial species age and biomass across the landscape.
-These are also derived from MODIS satellite imagery from 2001 prepared by the NFI [@BeaudoinEtAl2017] by default.
+These are also derived from SCANFI [@Guindon2023, @Guindon2024] by default.

 *Biomass_borealDataPrep* downloads these data and performs a number of data harmonization operations to deal with data inconsistencies.
 It first searches for mismatches between stand age (`standAge`), stand biomass (`standB`) and total stand cover (`standCover`), assuming that cover is the most accurate of the three, and biomass the least, and in the following order:

 1. Pixels with `standCover < 5%` are removed;